 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Kirkland has been spelled Kirkland, Kirkeland, Kirtland and others.

 Early Notables of the Kirkland family (pre 1700)

-More information is included under the topic Early Kirkland Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Kirkland Notables in all our PDF Extended History products and printed products wherever possible.